oscarvalenzuelab/GPGNotes/README.md

 ## More sections...
 ```

-The frontmatter is managed automatically by LalaNotes.
+The frontmatter is managed automatically by GPGNotes.

 ## Configuration Options